sybila/biodivine-aeon-py/api-coverage/lib-bdd.md

  * We still cannot override Python keywords like `and` and `or`, so we would have to use something else.

+Also note that `NaiveSampler` and `UniformValuationSampler` technically have their mirror implementations in Python, but they currently have no public API and simply hold the state of the random value generators.

 <table>
     <thead>
         <tr>